 Quality of the docs.
 Read the Getting Started.
 Can you install it without Googling?
 Did you trip over a typo or an out-of-date instruction?
 Docs are the tell for whether the project cares about users, as opposed to caring only about the code.
 A project that cares about users is a project that will still be around in three years.

 Governance documents.
 Does the project have a CONTRIBUTING.md?
 A CODE_OF_CONDUCT.md?
-A STEERING.md?
-These don't make a project good, but their absence on a project claiming to be "community-driven" is a tell.
+A STEERING.md or DECISIONS.md?
+These don't make a project good, but their absence in a project claiming "community-driven" governance is a tell.

 Applying this in practice

-Most of our directory entries include license and self-host difficulty scores explicitly.
+Most directory entries here include license and self-host difficulty scores explicitly.
 Before you pick an alternative and commit to it for anything important, do this 10-minute test:

-3. Read the 3 most recent issues.
+- Read the three most recent issues.
 How fast did a maintainer respond?

 If four of those five look good, the project is probably solid.
-If only two or three look good, read more carefully before you commit.
+If only two or three, read more carefully before you commit.

 The best open source projects are usually not the loudest ones.
 They're the ones with a few dozen steady contributors, a boring but consistent release cadence, and a maintainer who answers issues within the week.
 When you find those, you've found something worth building on.